uqlibrary/technology-training/R/ggplot2_intro/ggplot2_intro.md

 > See how the legend changes depending on the type of data mapped to the
 > `colour` aesthetic? (i.e. categorical vs continuous)

-This default “trend line” is not particularly useful.
-We could make it follow the data more closely by using the `span` argument.
+Alternativelly, we could make the trendline follow the data more closely by using the `span` argument.
 The closer to 0, the closer to the data the smoother will be: